chocolatey/choco-wiki/FeaturesShim.md

  * Does not require special privileges like creating symlinks (symbolic links) do.
 So you can create shims without administrative rights.

 ## Usage
 Chocolatey automatically shims executables in package folders that are not explicitly ignored, putting them into the `"$($env:ChocolateyInstall)\bin"` folder (and subsequently onto the PATH).
+This typically resolves to `C:\ProgramData\chocolatey\bin` unless you customized your install options or a non-administrator install.

 These executables can come as part of the package or downloaded to the package folder during the install script.